VAT BE 0558833034

 Databases: Berkeley DB, MySQL, PostgreSQL, SQLite

-Simulations: MSC Nastran (including DMAP) & Patran, PTC Creo
+Simulations: Nastran (including DMAP) & Patran, Creo (Pro/ENGINEER)

 I codeveloped a computer vision system to improve the effectiveness and efficiency of mobile material handling robots.
-We used the ROS framework with C++ and Python, OpenCV for common computer vision algorithms and CasADi and NOMAD for mathematical optimisation.
+We used the ROS framework with C++ and Python, OpenCV for common computer vision algorithms, Dlib and TensorFlow for 2D object detection and classification, CasADi and NOMAD for mathematical optimisation and a time-of-flight camera and PCL to verify the 3D reconstruction.

 I developed a model predictive ventilation controller, a simulation framework and a library to communicate with a KNX home and building control system in Erlang/OTP.